Mlkurta/ENCE_3210_Michael_Kurta_2026/Lab1/readme.md

 ## char_LEDs.ino
 Problem: Write a C program to find the R, G, and B letters in an array.
 If the letters are detected, the red, green, and blue colors LEDs will turn on, respectively.
-Your program should count the number of occurrences of each letter in the array
+Your program should count the number of occurrences of each letter in the array.
+The test word here is "biogeographer", so you'll see Blue, Green, Green, Red, Red.

 ![RGBString](https://github.com/user-attachments/assets/c28fab99-9c53-4777-b245-ff73a0d5b406)